empear-analytics/codescene-linux-service/README.md

 * Automatic restart after server reboot.
 * Automatic restart if the CodeScene service is killed.

+## Installation

+- Copy the `codescene.service` file to the `/etc/systemd/system`.
+- Choose or create a user that the service will run as.
+- Copy the `codescene-enterprise-edition.standalone.jar` to a directory accessible by the user.
+- Make sure the JAR file is accessible to the user.
+- Complete the configuration below.
+- Run `systemctl daemon-reload` to make systemd aware of the new service.
+- Run `systemctl start codescene` to test.
+- Navigate to `localhost:3003` to verify that CodeScene is running.
+You may have to wait a few seconds.
+- If you want CodeScene to automatically start when the system starts, run `systemctl enable codescene`.

 ## Mandatory Configuration

+### User

-To use this script, make sure you create a codescene user and specify that system user in the `User` field.
+To use this script, make sure you create a `codescene` user.
+If you wish to use a different system user, specify that user in the `User` field.
+In this case, you will need to adjust several paths in the configuration items below.

-Note that the system user you creates needs to have SSH credentials in their home directory.
+Note that the system user needs to have SSH credentials in their home directory.

+### ExecStart path

+We recommend placing the CodeScene JAR file in `/home/codescene`, if you have defined a `codescene` user.
+For any other location, the `ExecStart` line in `codescene.service` should point to that location.

+### ExecStart Memory settings

+If you analyse large applications with deep history, then you might also want to increase the default `-Xmx8g` JVM memory option to specify a larger maximum heap size.

+### Java executable

+Depending on your distribution, you may need to adjust the path to the Java command.

+### Database location

+The configuration file also sets an environment variable for CodeScene's database:

+    Environment=CODESCENE_DB_PATH=/home/codescene/codescene-db

+Make sure that the `/home/codescene` part of this path exists and is writable by the user.

 ## Optional Configuration

-Depending on your environment, you might want to change the following options in the script:

-* `ExecStart`: This command is used to launch your CodeScene instance.
-You might have to use an absolute path for the `codescene-enterprise-edition.standalone.jar` JAR file.
-If you analyse large applications with deep history, then you might also want to increase the default `-Xmx8g` JVM memory option to specify a larger maximum heap size.
-* `StartLimitIntervalSec=0`: This option means that systemd will attempt to restart the CodeScene service forever.
+By default, `StartLimitIntervalSec` is set to `0`.
+This means that systemd will attempt to restart the CodeScene service forever.
 If you remove this option, systemd will give up after 5 failed attempts.

+## Debugging

+Logs are available with the `journalctl -u codescene` command.
+You can also run `systemctl status codescene`.

 ## About CodeScene